Estepona Andalucia, Spain Travel Guide

 For local disturbances or municipal issues.

-Estepona is considered a very safe town for tourists.
+Estepona is seen as a very safe town for tourists.
 Serious crime is rare, but petty crime can occur, especially in crowded areas.

 Comprehensive Travel insurance is strongly recommended for all travelers, regardless of nationality.
 A good policy covers various unforeseen events.

-Includes doctor visits, hospital stays, and emergency evacuation.
+Includes seeing a physician, hospital stays, and emergency evacuation.
 SafetyWing offers good options for nomads.

 Covers trip cancellation or interruption for unforeseen events like illness or family emergencies.